Source Code

 #> attr(,"validated")

-We use the same modelling pattern we used with the host plant to model the suitability of the butterfly and evaluate the model via cross-validation.
+#> [1] TRUEBelow we use the same modelling pattern we used with the host plant to model the suitability of the butterfly.

 butterfly_model <- spatialRF::rf(